Stax

 What do Unix file permissions mean?

 Unix file permissions control who can read (r=4), write (w=2), and execute (x=1) a file or directory.
 Permissions are set for three entities: the file owner (u), the group (g), and everyone else (o).
-The combined octal value is expressed as three digits, e.g., 755.
+The combined octal value is expressed digits, e.g., 755.

 How does octal permission notation work?

-Each digit in the octal notation represents permissions for one entity (owner, group, others) as a sum: read=4, write=2, execute=1.
+Each digit in the octal notation represents permissions for one entity (owner, group, others) sum: read=4, write=2, execute=1.
 So rwx=7, rw-=6, r-x=5, r--=4, -wx=3, -w-=2, --x=1, ---=0.
-The permission 755 means owner has rwx (7), group has r-x (5), others have r-x (5).
+The permission 755 means owner h (7), group h-x (5), others have r-x (5).

 What is the correct permission for a web server file?

 Typically 644 (rw-r--r--) for files and 755 (rwxr-xr-x) for directories.
-This gives the owner read/write access, and read-only access to the web server process (which usually runs as a different user).
+This gives the owner read/write access, and read-only access to the web server process (which usually runs different user).
 Avoid 777 on web-accessible files — it is a security risk.

 What is 777 permission and is it safe?